-- 61. To operationalize the Strategic Plan (2017-2021) effectively, and to link country-level strategic and programme planning and actions to national and global efforts to achieve zero hunger, WFP's current range of project documents will be replaced by a CSP.
-The CSP will be WFP's strategic, programmatic and governance instrument for a country, and will comprise WFP's entire portfolio of activities.
+- 70.71.
+To operationalize the Strategic Plan (2017-2021) effectively, and to link country-level strategic and programme planning and actions to national and global efforts to achieve zero hunger, WFP's current range of project documents will be replaced by a Country Strategic Plan.
+The Country Strategic Plan will be WFP's strategic, programmatic and governance instrument for a country, and will comprise WFP's entire portfolio of activities.
 As highlighted in previous sections, a strong focus on saving lives and livelihoods in emergencies will be necessary for WFP to help countries achieve zero hunger and related goals.
-WFP's responses to emergencies will be incorporated into the CSP, which will preserve WFP's flexibility and ability in responding quickly as required, while also ensuring that any response to crisis invests in recovery and long-term development, and that neither the emergency phase nor WFP's own role and/or presence are prolonged beyond when they are needed.
-The CSPs therefore include policy and programmatic work alongside supply chain and other non-programmatic support or assistance.
-The CSP will: - i) define WFP's position and role based on country needs and WFP's strengths and areas of experience and expertise; - ii) specify the national results and SDG targets to which WFP will contribute during the CSP period normally five years and articulate the WFP Strategic Outcomes that will be supported by WFP's contribution; - iii) identify the capacity-strengthening investments required for both national partners and WFP; - iv) identify the strategic, resourcing and technical support actions that will be taken to maximize WFP's contributions to national results; and - v) identify partnerships with stakeholders, including United Nations agencies, in line with the processes of the United Nations Development Assistance Framework, the private sector, national civil society/NGOs and affected communities. - 62.
-CSPs will help to improve the efficiency and effectiveness of WFP's assistance to governments and people in need, including those affected by conflict.
-The advantages of the new approach to country-level action include: - Coherence for achieving zero hunger.
-CSPs will be more effective in translating WFP's Strategic Plan into actions at the country level, aligning WFP operations with national and United Nations plans, and facilitating better framing of food security and nutrition issues in plans and programmes.
-Greater coherence between the Strategic Plan and country-led zero hunger targets will improve WFP programming and strategic positioning in countries and help WFP forge deeper partnerships with governments, donors, the private sector, civil society and others. - Flexibility that ensures appropriate responses to dynamic operational contexts, and a balance between humanitarian and development work.
-CSPs are context-specific and adaptable, to facilitate appropriate responses to changes in the operating environment; promote links between humanitarian and development assistance; and enable effective resilience-building by ensuring that crisis response supports recovery and long-term
+WFP's responses to emergencies will be incorporated into the Country Strategic Plan, which will preserve WFP's flexibility and ability in responding quickly as required, while also ensuring that any response to crisis invests in recovery and enable long-term development, and that neither the emergency phase nor WFP's own role and/or presence are prolonged beyond when they are needed.
+The Country Strategic Plans therefore include policy and programmatic activities alongside supply chain and other non-programmatic support or assistance.
+The country strategic plans will: - i) define WFP's position and role based on country needs and WFP's strengths and areas of experience and expertise; - ii) specify the national results and SDG targets to which WFP will contribute during the CSP period normally five years and articulate the WFP Strategic Outcomes that will be supported by WFP's contribution; - iii) identify the capacity-strengthening investments required for both national partners and WFP; - iv) identify the strategic, resourcing and technical support actions that will be taken to maximize WFP's contributions to national results; and - v) identify appropriate partnerships with stakeholders, including United Nations agencies, in line with the processes of the United Nations Development Assistance Framework, and the private sector, national civil society/NGOs and affected communities. - 71.72.
+Country Strategic Plans will help to improve the efficiency and effectiveness of WFP's assistance to governments and people in need, including those affected by conflict.
+The advantages of the new approach to country-level action include: